geekboxzone/mmallow_docs_source.android.com/src/faqs.md

 but if the device isn't compatible, it's not considered part of the Android ecosystem.

-### What is the role of Android Market in compatibility? ###
+### What is the role of Google Play in compatibility? ###

-Devices that are Android compatible may seek to license the Android Market client software.
+Devices that are Android compatible may seek to license the Google Play client software.
 This allows them to become part of the Android app ecosystem, by allowing users to download developers' apps from a catalog shared by all compatible devices.
 This option isn't available to devices